Caller ID Information: Understanding How It Works

 • Character Limit:

 Caller ID names are limited to 15 alphanumeric characters, a space, and a period.
 Special characters are prohibited, and the name displayed should be directly related to the individual or business.
 The name is typically presented as capital letters.
+Talkroute will submit your requested CNAM to the appropriate database provider, but we do not control how or when other carriers update or retrieve that information.

 • Caller ID Name Display: